ZZ Plant Benefits: Why It’s the Best Low-Maintenance Houseplant

 Understanding the zz plant’s growth is key for any owner.
 It grows slowly, reaching 2-3 feet in several years.
 This makes it perfect for those who want plants without much work.

-Important things to remember about the zz plant’s growth include:
+Important things to remember about the ZZ plant’s growth include:

 - Low-maintenance requirements